-Investing in these securities involves risks.
-You should carefully read the risk factors described in our Securities and Exchange Commission filings, including those described under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2013, before investing in our securities.
+Investing in shares of our common stock involves risks.
+You should carefully read the risk factors described in our Securities and Exchange Commission filings, including those described under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2013, before investing in our shares.